How the Triangle Metsquerade came to be:

 In 2016 she came up with The First Annual Northwest Arkansas METSquerade idea as a way for the local community to specifically support the individuals with the only breast cancer that kills.
 She joined forces with another Northwest Arkansas woman with MBC, Lisa Quinn, to help make the Metsquerade happen.
 Lisa, age 37, was diagnosed with MBC in July 2015.
 She had no previous history with breast cancer.
 The idea behind the Metsquerade is to provide METAvivor with additional money to help research MBC, raise awareness to MBC, and to acknowledge the women and men living with metastatic breast cancer.

 Inspired by the success of the Northwest Arkansas Metsquerade, Kristie Rolan, a local 46 year old Triangle woman living with MBC, envisioned the Triangle Metsquerade.
 Kristie enlisted 2 local co-chairs, Rhonda Howell and Laura Salley, to bring the Triangle Metsquerade to reality.
-Sadly, Laura’s life was cut short by MBC at age 43, and she passed on July 3, 2017, leaving behind a loving husband Chris and her two beautiful children, 7 year old son Avery and 13 year old daughter Mackenzie.
-Rhonda and Kristie are continuing the Triangle Metsquerade in loving memory of Laura.
+Sadly, Laura’s life was cut short by MBC at age 43, and she passed on July 3, 2017, leaving behind a loving husband Chris and her two beautiful children, now 8 year old son Avery, and now 15 year old daughter Mackenzie.
+Only 6 short weeks later, Kristie’s life too was cut short by MBC at age 46 she passed on August 16th at age 46 leaving behind a loving husband Jeff and 3 sons.
+Holt now 10 years old, Cole now 17 years old, and Dane now 19 years old.
+Rhonda is continuing the Triangle Metsquerade in loving memory of Laura and Kristie.

 “METAvivor is dedicated to the specific fight of women and men living with stage 4 metastatic breast cancer.
 At the time of METAvivor’s founding, no organization was dedicated to funding research for the disease and no patient groups were speaking out about the death of stage 4 cancer research.
 While more and more people have taken up the cry for more stage IV research, METAvivor remains the sole US organization dedicated to awarding annual stage IV breast cancer research.”